-The LEA will collaborate with private schools to ensure that the LEA:
+The LEA will collaborate with private schools to ensure that the LEA

-- · Has conducted timely and meaningful consultations with appropriate private school officials. - Will provide special educational services, instructional services, counseling, mentoring, one-on-one tutoring, or other benefits that address the needs of eligible children identified under Section 1115(c). - Ensures that teachers and families of eligible children participate, on an equitable basis, in services and activities pursuant to Section 1116 after conducting the timely and meaningful consultation with

-- appropriate private school officials, has submitted a copy of the agreement between the LEA and the private school to the ombudsman. - Has submitted to the ombudsman a written affirmation, signed by officials of each participating private school, that the meaningful consultation required by this section has occurred. - Provides the option for private school officials to indicate such officials' belief that timely and meaningful consultation has not occurred or that the program design is not equitable with respect to eligible private school children.
-If such officials do not provide such affirmation within a reasonable period of time, the local educational agency shall forward the documentation to the State educational agency that such consultation has, or attempts at such consultation have, taken place.
+- Has conducted timely and meaningful consultations with appropriate private school officials. - Provide special educational services, instructional services, counseling, mentoring, one-on-one tutoring, or other benefits that address the needs of eligible children identified under ESSA section 1117. - Provides services and activities to families and, if applicable, teachers of eligible children on an equitable basis, pursuant to ESSA section 1117. - After conducting the timely and meaningful consultation with appropriate private school officials, submits a copy of the agreement between the LEA and the private school to the ombudsman. - Submits to the ombudsman a written affirmation, signed by officials of each participating private school, that the meaningful consultation required under ESSA section 1117 occurred. - Provides the option for private school officials to indicate such officials' belief that timely and meaningful consultation has not occurred or that the program design is not equitable with respect to eligible private school children.
+If such officials do not provide such affirmation within a reasonable period of time, the LEA shall forward the documentation to FDOE that such consultation has, or attempts at such consultation have, taken place.